kdeane87/adventure-run-pp3/README.md

 This project was deployed using Code Institute's mock terminal for heroku.

-- Steps for deployment.
+Steps for deployment.

 - Fork or clone this repository.

 - Create a new heroku app.

-- Set the buildbacks to python and nodeJS in that order.
+- Set the buildpacks to python and nodeJS in that order.

 - Link the heroku app to the repository.